Case Study · AutoScout24 · Search & Discovery

 A list card redesign aimed at faster decisions

-Early research pointed to the same pattern from multiple angles: too many elements competing for attention, unclear hierarchy, and weak visual cues for what deserved a closer look.
+Early research pointed to too many elements competing for attention, unclear hierarchy, and weak visual cues for what deserved a closer look.

-In practice, that meant reducing information density, showing more offers above the fold, clarifying what the image area signalled, and later reworking commercial entry points rather than letting every internal demand stay equally prominent.
+That meant reducing density, showing more offers above the fold, clarifying image behaviour, and reworking commercial entry points so internal demands did not all receive equal space.

 Visual Proof